pitt-diamond-qtech/pittqlabsys/README.md

 # AQuISS
-This repo is the python code for AQuISS instrument
+This repo is the python code for AQuISS device